 Curative treatment is harsh.
 It requires extensive surgery that can leave the face disfigured and can rob a patient of the ability to speak intelligibly, swallow or even eat solid food.

-But now, head and neck cancer surgeons like Fox Chase Cancer Center's Miriam N Lango, MD - Attending Surgeon, Head and Neck Oncology, Surgical Oncology; Medical Director, Speech Pathology, are revolutionizing treatment with transoral laser surgery.
+But now, head and neck cancer surgeons like Fox Chase Cancer Center's Miriam N. Lango, MD - Associate Professor, Otolaryngology, Head and Neck Oncology; Medical Director, Speech Pathology, are revolutionizing treatment with transoral laser surgery.